ilmtest/qna/README.md

-# IlmTest Questions Forums
+# IlmTest Q&A Forum

 [Tutorial video on how to submit questions](https://youtu.be/MYQYVoQZ7P4)

-Welcome to the `IlmTest Q&A Portal` where you can submit questions to the members of the IlmTest project.
+Welcome to the `IlmTest Q&A Forum` where you can submit questions to the members of the IlmTest project.

 Please observe the following etiquettes when asking questions.